Take Five with the Taranis Team: Jamie Peaster - Taranis

 I also see, in the next five years, Taranis playing a crucial role in helping retailers expand their reach and retain young talent.
 It’s about using better tools to touch more people and cover more acres efficiently.
 As labor becomes scarcer and profit margins tighter, the efficiency that Taranis provides will become even more critical.

 Ultimately, Taranis brings farmers and those who can best help them together to deal with real problems.
-It provides valuable information that helps both farmers and retailers make better decisions and become more profitable.
+Taranis provides valuable information that helps both farmers and retailers make better decisions and become more profitable.

 And in this business, that’s what it’s all about.